-- Discussion of the top four novel and cutting-edge investigations in the field of critical care medicine and nutrition that are expected to have clinical impact at the bedside in the ICU
+- Discussion of the top four novel and cutting-edge investigations in the field of critical care medicine and nutrition that are expected to have clinical impact at the bedside in the intensive care unit (ICU)

 - Review of the scientific rationale for the recent changes in the interdisciplinary national guidelines for nutrition support in critically ill adults and children

 - Description of the bedside applications of the SCCM/American Society for Parenteral and Enteral Nutrition critical care nutrition guidelines 2015-2016 for adults and children

 This course is supported by an educational grant from Abbott Nutrition.

 - Work through the content at their own pace from the comfort and convenience of their home or office

 - Review all lectures through interactive learning modules

 - Explore questions, answers, and rationales